sudheera-94/distributed-DL-Java/README.md

 # distributed-DL
-Optimizing the training algorithm of distributed, synchronous deep learning systems.
+Optimizing the training algorithm of distributed, synchronous deep learning systems in Spark.